s3664099/island_of_secrets/readme.md

 - getExits - The original game doesn't display the exits, though maybe there was a reason for this.
 Anyway, I have added the exits, which are displayed as a string and are the exits based on the room the player is viewing.

+- getMessage - the message for the previous move is retrieved.
+However, special message is retrieved if the player is swimming in poisoned waters, so that are added here, which includes a warning if the player has a strength less than 15.
+	       The message is retrieved from the game object and then cleared before being passed to the panel.

+- getCommands - The retrieves the previous three commands that the player has executed and passes them through to the GamePanel.

 - processCommand